 Many development projects are in the planning, design, and construction phase along Revere Beach.
-Following many years of negotiations with the Commonwealth's Department of Conservation and Recreation and the MBTA and the subsequent designation of Eurovest Development as the master developer of Waterfront square, the City has largely realized its vision of transforming what had been nearly nine acres of surface parking lots into a series of dynamic, mixed-use properties.
-These include the completed projects of Ocean 650 at 650 Ocean Avenue consisting of 230 luxury rental units; the Eliot/ Vanguard at 660 Ocean Avenue consisting of 194 luxury rental units; a mixed-use development at 500 Ocean Avenue consisting of 305 luxury rental units and two restaurants; and the completion of a 172-room Marriott/ Spring Hill Suites Hotel at 400 Ocean Avenue, containing significant commercial components including a restaurant, a Starbucks, and a function facility, further adding to the significant economic activity at this Transit-Oriented Development Site.
+Following many years of negotiations with the Commonwealth's Department of Conservation and Recreation, the MBTA, and the subsequent designation of Eurovest Development as the master developer of Waterfront Square, the City has largely realized its vision of transforming what had been nearly nine acres of surface parking lots into a series of dynamic, mixed-use properties.
+These include the completed projects of Ocean 650 at 650 Ocean Avenue consisting of 230 luxury rental units; the Eliot/ Vanguard at 660 Ocean Avenue consisting of 194 luxury rental units; a mixed-use development at 500 Ocean Avenue consisting of 305 luxury rental units and two restaurants; and the completion of a 172-room Marriott/Spring Hill Suites Hotel at 400 Ocean Avenue, containing significant commercial components including a restaurant, a Starbucks, and a function facility, further adding to the significant economic activity at this Transit-Oriented Development Site.
 The latter two projects have been built adjacent to the pedestrian plaza and bridge that connects the Wonderland T Station to the waterfront.
-The final two parcels in the Waterfront Square development currently under construction are a 213-unit mixed use residential development at 646 Ocean Avenue and a 230-unit mixed use residential development at 656 Ocean Avenue.
-Both projects are currently under construction with occupancy expected in 2023 and 2024 respectively.
+This past year saw the opening of the newest development along Waterfront Square: the Robinson, a 230-unit mixed-use development at 656 Ocean Avenue, which opened this fall.
+The final parcel in the Waterfront Square master plan currently under construction, is a 213-unit mixed use residential development at 646 Ocean Avenue, scheduled for a 2024 completion.

 Both the southern and northern ends of Revere Beach are experiencing aggressive development growth as well, including the completion of a 234-unit luxury apartment project at 540 Revere Beach Boulevard called the "Beach House" by Baystone Development.
-The approximately 3-acre parcel at 580 Revere Beach Boulevard, just north of the Beach House, has been acquired by Mill Creek Residential, which is currently in the late permitting stage and slated to begin construction in 2023 for 357 residential units.
+The approximately 3-acre parcel at 580 Revere Beach Boulevard, just north of the Beach House, is being developed by Mill Creek Residential, which has completed permitting and has started construction of 357 residential units

-On the southernly end of Revere Beach, at 50 Ocean Avenue and 21 Revere Beach Boulevard, is The Ryder, a 200-unit residential mixed-use property developed by Redgate Development featuring Cut 21, a dynamic steak house and lounge that has brought new life to the southern end of Revere Beach.
-Another completed development along the waterfront on Revere Beach Boulevard is the 145-unit mixed-use development "BLVD" at 320 Revere Beach Boulevard, which also includes a new restaurant, Seas the Day, set to open at the end of 2022.
+On the southern end of Revere Beach, at 50 Ocean Avenue and 21 Revere Beach Boulevard, is The Ryder, a 200-unit residential mixed-use property developed by Redgate Development featuring Cut 21, a dynamic steak house and lounge that has brought new life to the southern end of Revere Beach.
+Another completed development along the waterfront on Revere Beach Boulevard is the 145-unit mixed-use development "BLVD" at 320 Revere Beach Boulevard, which also includes a new restaurant, Seas the Day.
+In 2023, a series of new mixed-use projects were approved in this area including 49-64 Revere Beach Boulevard, which includes 139 condominium units and 7,000 square feet of street-level retail and restaurant space.

-In addition to the aforementioned developments, there are a number of additional projects that have been completed since 2021 including 195 residential units at 205 Revere Beach Parkway by Gate Residential; a 162-room Staybridge Suites/Holiday Inn by XSS Hotels next door at 245 Revere Beach Parkway; a 35 unit mixed-use residential development at 43 Nahant Avenue; a new 15,000 square foot East Boston Neighborhood Health Center located at 10 Garofalo Way; a 100-room Avid Hotel at 405 American Legion Highway; and a 52-unit residential development at 571 Revere Street.
-Many other smaller developments have been built or are permitted to be built throughout the city as well, many of which are on Shirley Avenue, which has been seen a dynamic transformation over the last several years.
+In addition to the aforementioned developments, there are a number of additional projects that have been completed since 2021, including 195 residential units at 205 Revere Beach Parkway by Gate Residential; a 162-room Staybridge Suites/Holiday Inn by XSS Hotels next door at 245 Revere Beach Parkway; a 35 unit mixed-use residential development at 43 Nahant Avenue; a new 15,000 square foot East Boston Neighborhood Health Center located at 10 Garofalo Way; the 100-room Avid Hotel at 405 American Legion Highway; and a 52-unit residential development at 571 Revere Street.
+Many other smaller developments have been built or are permitted to be built throughout the city as well, several of which are on Shirley Avenue, which has seen a dynamic transformation in recent years.
+Over one hundred units were built in the neighborhood in 2023, with an additional two hundred in construction or in permitting over the next year.